Unfoldable cardinal: Relations between large cardinal properties

-A Ramsey cardinal is unfoldable, and will be strongly unfoldable in L. It may fail to be strongly unfoldable in V, however.
+A Ramsey cardinal is unfoldable and will be strongly unfoldable in L. It may fail to be strongly unfoldable in V, however.

-In L, any unfoldable cardinal is strongly unfoldable; thus unfoldables and strongly unfoldables have the same consistency strength.
+In L, any unfoldable cardinal is strongly unfoldable; thus unfoldable and strongly unfoldable have the same consistency strength.

 A cardinal k is κ-strongly unfoldable, and κ-unfoldable, if and only if it is weakly compact.
-A κ+ω-unfoldable cardinal is totally indescribable and preceded by a stationary set of totally indescribable cardinals.
+A κ+ω-unfoldable cardinal is indescribable and preceded by a stationary set of totally indescribable cardinals.